cube3power/atsd/rule-engine/functions-text.md

   jsonencode(string s) string
 ```

-Escapes special symbols such as double-quote with backslash to safely use the input string within a JSON object.
+Escapes special symbols such as double-quotes with a backslash to safely use the input string within a JSON object.

 ### `htmlDecode`

 ```javascript
   htmlDecode(string s) string
 ```
-Returns a new string with HTML entities in string `s` replaced with corresponding characters.
+Returns a new string with HTML entities in string `s`, replaced with the corresponding characters.

 Example: